-If you’re wanting a dandelion coffee recipe instead of a dandelion tea recipe, you’re in luck. . . they’re exactly the same thing. 🙂 For whatever reason, dandelion tea is reminiscent of regular coffee and that’s why it’s sometimes called dandelion coffee.
+They’re exactly the same thing. 🙂 For whatever reason, dandelion tea is reminiscent of regular coffee and that’s why it’s sometimes called dandelion coffee.
 It’s a hard connection to explain until you’ve tried it.
 If you’ve ever had a friend that reminds you of someone else, and yet you can’t put your finger on why, it’s basically like that.
-Now, on to the recipe!

 Roasted Dandelion Root Tea Recipe

 This rich, creamy dandelion root tea is so delicious that I always make a double batch – one cup for me, and one to replace that cup when my littles steal away its deliciousness.
 It’s helpful for detox, digestion, and balancing hormones, plus it has lots of minerals and nutritive compounds that support wellness.